maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 2. Set OBS Studio in Studio Mode.
 3. Start streaming in OBS Studio.
 4. Dial in the hosts and first speaker.
-5. 5 minutes before the event, click **GO LIVE** in YouTube.
+5. Five minutes before the event, click **GO LIVE** in YouTube.
 The stream is now up, and switching a scene in OBS Studio will be visible (but that's what we're after, right!)

 ### Event Start and During the Event